NLnetLabs/domain/test-data/server/README.md

   particular TSIG key, the former step will determine that the client sends unsigned requests and the latter TSIG key specification will be ignored.

-- By default server responses are expected consist of only a single reply.
+- By default server responses are expected to consist of only a single reply.
   The `EXTRA_PACKET` directive can be used to denote that a subsequent reply should also be expected, e.g. for XFR responses.
 The `EXTRA_PACKET` directive can be used more than once.
-The number of replies must exactly match the number of expected replies.
-To make it possible to correctly define which RRs will appear in which reply in which order, when running in test mode the server uses PredictablyOrderedBatcher to order XFR response RRs by wire format byte sequence, while there is usually no such ordering guarantee.
+The number of replies must exactly match the number of expected replies and each reply must have the correct subset of the total RRs across all "packets" (response messages).
+If the number and/or composition of extra responses is not known use `MATCH EXTRA_PACKETS` (note the plural) to tell the Stelline test framework to gather all replies into one then test the RR present (order insensitive).

 - Specifying a TSIG key via `STEP <N> QUERY KEY <KEYNAME>` will cause the real TSIG client code to TSIG sign the request, and to strip out the TSIG signing